-- Screening: We believe all our investments should meet minimum behavioral, environmental and ethical standards.
+- Screening: We believe all our investments should meet minimum behavioural, environmental and ethical standards.
 Many of these are laid down in Dutch law and the Dutch corporate governance code.
 Others are derived from guidelines issued by multi-national organizations, such as the United Nations, or industry best practice.
-We screen all our investments against these criteria to identify those that do not meet our minimum standards or are incompatible with our views and values.
-This helps us avoid causing harm with our investments. - Engagement & voting: We believe in being active owners of our investments which means we are using our influence as a large investor to effect positive change in the world.
-We do this by starting a dialogue with companies in which we identify ESG risks which provides us with an opportunity to highlight these ESG risks, inform company management of our concerns, and advocate the changes we believe they should make to their business.
+We screen our investments annually against these criteria to identify those that do not meet our minimum standards or are incompatible with our views and values.
+This helps us avoid causing or contributing to harm with our investments. - Engagement & voting: We believe in being active owners of our investments which means we are using our influence as a large investor to effect positive change in the world.
+We do this by starting a dialogue with companies in which we identify ESG risks.
+This provides us with an opportunity to highlight these ESG risks, inform company management of our concerns, and advocate the changes we believe they should make to their business.
 We also exercise any shareholder voting rights we have to support our engagement efforts and enhance long-term value creation for all stakeholders. - Exclusion: There are instances when companies that we have identified as not meeting our minimum standards are either unwilling or unable to change.
-On these occasions, we choose not to invest in

-- them, and take action to exclude them from our investible universe.
-Examples include companies manufacturing tobacco, producing palm oil, and those still investing in coal-fired power generation. - Reporting: We want to be transparent on our responsible investing activities and make a wide range of reports available to the public.
+On these occasions, we choose not to invest in them, and take action to exclude them from our investible universe.
+Examples include companies manufacturing tobacco, producing palm oil, and those still mining coal or using coal to generate electricity.